vvjn/DynaWAVE.jl/docs/src/index.md

 ```

 Then, we read in the node similarities between the two networks from evsim.txt.
 Node similarities
-can be generated in many ways including BLAST E-values, (dynamic) graphlet degree vector similarities, etc.
+can be generated in many ways including BLAST E-values (for protein interaction networks), (dynamic) graphlet degree vector similarities, etc.

 ```julia
 R = readlistmat("evsim.txt", net1.nodes, net2.nodes)